k-frederic/Fred-MS-Projet1/README.md

 - ## The Reason Why

-This website informs users about different activities that take place in this religious centre called " Worship Centre".
+This website informs users about different activities that take place in this religious centre named " Worship Centre".
-Also, the website provide people with access to spiritual teachings through a blog section and conferences links.
+Also, the website provide people with access to spiritual or religious teachings or courses through a blog section and conferences links.

 - ## Objectives to achieve

 + Make the Worship centre to be known to a very large number of people
-+ Provide people with access to teachings of the worship centre
++ Provide people with access to teachings or courses of the worship centre
 + Reach out potential members worldwide